feathersjs-ecosystem/website/README.md

 Simply run `npm run build` to build the site.

 ## Deploying
-The site currently gets deployed to Github Pages.
-In order to do this simple run `npm run deploy`.
+The site currently gets deployed to [Netlify]().
+In order to do this simplly commit to the master branch and it will kick off a build and Netlify will run the `npm run deploy` command.
 This will clean out any old files, rebuild the site with the production config, and push it to the `gh-pages` branch.

 ## Structure